 Another application is in cancer immunotherapy.
 CytoSorb® was specifically designed to treat "cytokine release syndrome (CRS)" or cytokine storm.
 We believe that it can be used as a rescue therapy, when patients develop uncontrolled CRS in activated T-cell or CAR T-cell cancer immunotherapy.
 Cancer cachexia is another potential opportunity.
 Cancer cachexia is a wasting condition that occurs in most cancers that leads to rapid uncontrolled weight loss, anorexia, and physical debilitation.
 Patients lose the physical reserve needed to tolerate treatment and fight the cancer.
 Because CytoSorb® can remove a broad range of cytokines and other inflammatory mediators that drive cancer cachexia, it may be very helpful in this condition.
 CytoSorbents is exploring this application, as well as the use of CytoSorb® as a primary cancer immunotherapy to kickstart the immune system to attack cancer, with researchers at the University of Pennsylvania School of Veterinary Medicine.

-CytoSorb® is being sold for clinical use in the European Union such as Germany, the United Kingdom, France, Italy, Netherlands, Denmark, Sweden, Norway, Sweden, Poland, and Romania, as well as in other parts of the world including India, Russia, Turkey, the Middle East, Taiwan and others.
+CytoSorb® is now being marketed in 29 countries worldwide, including many in the European Union such as Germany, the United Kingdom, France, Italy, Netherlands, Denmark, Sweden, Norway, Sweden, Poland, and Romania, as well as in other parts of the world including India, Russia, Turkey, the Middle East, and others.
 The total addressable market for CytoSorb® in critical care applications such as sepsis, burn injury, trauma, ARDS, pancreatitis and other diseases is estimated at $10-15 Billion in the U.S. and Europe alone.

-For more information, please visit the Investor Relations section.
+For more information, please visit the CytoSorb® Website